In 2021, consumers spent a whopping $870.78 billion on the web.

-That’s 13% of total retail sales.
+That’s up from $453 billion just 4 years earlier.
 Suffice it to say, packages are being dropped off on front porches at an astonishing rate.

 As a retailer, you want your product packages to stand out and get noticed.